 And not only were there more guards, Bowser usually brought Peach to this castle when he kidnapped her.
 And last time, he had let Morton talk to her, although Morton had a feeling that was because his father wanted a break from his 'mind-numbing chatter' (in Bowser's words).
 Come to think of it, thought Morton, Peach didn't seem to enjoy my company either…

 Morton put those thoughts out of his mind and left his room, starting towards the stairs leading to the main hall where breakfast was being served.
 That's when Roy jumped him by surprise.

-"Hah!" exclaimed Roy.
-"I warned ya not ta tell Lemmy I was da one who took his ball, but you didn't listen and now you're toast!"
+"Hah!" exclaimed Roy, putting his brother in a headlock.
+"I warned ya not ta tell Lemmy I was da one who took his ball, but you didn't listen and now yer toast!"